-Ray Bradbury passed away in 2012.
+Science fiction author Ray Bradbury passed away in 2012.
 During his lifetime, he was married and had four daughters.
-While he was living, he achieved the acclaim and the popularity that most great authors earn only after their deaths.
+While he was living, he achieved the acclaim and the popularity that most great authors earn only after their deaths and is still considered one of the greatest sci-fi authors of all time.
 His work still holds particular appeal for the under-thirty set.
-His novels, The Martian Chronicles, Fahrenheit 451, Something Wicked This Way Comes, and Dandelion Wine are among the most widely read works in contemporary fiction.
+Many of the best Ray Bradbury books, The Martian Chronicles, Fahrenheit 451, and Dandelion Wine are among the most widely read works in contemporary fiction.
 As a short-story writer, Bradbury is an acknowledged master.
 His stories have appeared in every major publication, and collections of his stories, The Golden Apples of The Sun, October Country, R is for Rocket, and The Illustrated Man, among others, are read and studied in almost every school in America.
 Films have been made of Fahrenheit 451, The Illustrated Man, and Something Wicked This Way Comes.

 For years, critics and readers tended to think of Bradbury merely as a writer of science fiction.
 Only later in his career did his power as a humanist-philosopher become recognized.
 An observer of Bradbury must recognize the irony of all this, for it is his philosophy of affirmation, of joy, that gives Ray Bradbury's work its greatest power and importance.
 "I give you reality, with the addition of love," says Bradbury.
 "I interpret reality.
 Too much of today's literature merely reports reality; but that isn't what we need.
 We need philosophers, writers who say: 'Look, we're alive... we've got problems... now here’s what we do about them.' "